-One of three Army Men games on the N64, Army Men: Air Combat takes the classic plastic toy soldiers many of us played with as children, and brings them to life in videogame form.
+Army Men: Air Combat takes the classic plastic toy soldiers and brings them to life in videogame form.

-Taking place in two dimensions – the world of the Army Men and the real-world – you play the role of a helicopter pilot in the Green Army’s never-ending, senseless war against the evil Tan Army.
+The game takes place in two dimensions – the world of the Army Men and the real-world.
+You play as a helicopter pilot in the Green Army’s never-ending war against the evil Tan Army.

-Despite being a mere child’s plaything, your helicopter has a number of abilities and packs a punch in terms of firepower.
+Despite being a mere child’s plaything, your helicopter has many abilities and packs a real punch in terms of firepower.

 Your helicopter is equipped with a winch, which makes for an interesting gameplay mechanic.

-Army Men: Air Combat really does a great job of using its real-world setting to enhance the gameplay in a creative way.
+Army Men: Air Combat really does a great job of using its real-world setting to creatively enhance the gameplay.

-For example, in one mission you must winch food – which is attracting deadly ants – away from your base, and ideally dump it in an enemy base so it becomes their problem instead.
+For example, in one mission you must winch food – which is attracting deadly ants – away from your base.
+You can then dump it in an enemy base, making it their problem instead.

-Being able to pick up rocks and apples and dump them on enemy units is really satisfying, not to mention a great way to save ammunition.
+Being able to pick up rocks and apples and dump them on enemy units is really satisfying.
+It’s also a great way to save ammunition.

-It would have been great if this had been a bit more fleshed out, such as by allowing the player to use momentum to swing and chuck objects, rather than just drop them directly below.
+It would’ve been great if this mechanic had been a bit more fleshed out.
+For example, you can’t use momentum to swing and chuck objects – you can only drop them directly below.

-While you are the only one who can decisively affect the outcome of a mission, you do nevertheless receive backup in the form of allied Green Army units.
+You are the only one who can decisively affect the outcome of a mission.
+Nevertheless, you do receive backup in the form of allied Green Army units.